sophongo/sophdoc/docs/en/admin/baize/best-practice/deploy-nfs-in-worker.md

 * NFS by default uses the node's storage as a data caching point, so it is necessary to ensure that the disk itself has enough disk space.
-* The installation method uses `Helm` and `Kubectl`, please make sure they are already installed.
+* The installation method uses `Helm` and `Kubectl`, make sure they are already installed.

 ## Deployment Steps